Looking for faux pumpkins? Here are some of my favorite faux pumpkins with textures like metal and wood and glitter and straw and so much more.

 I found some super similar here.

-And they look so cute with the straw pumpkin.
+And they look so cute with a woven pumpkin like this.

 These metal pumpkins have been on my porch for five years and counting.